VidhyaBharathi-S/VidhyaBharathi-S/README.md

 - 👩🏼‍🎓 I'm a Student
 - 👀 I’m interested in ...
 Machine learning and Deep learning AI
 - 🌱 I’m currently learning ...
-Python javascript HTML
+Python, website development
 - 👍  Ask me any help .. regrading to Python .. happy to help you
 - 📫 How to reach me ... vidhyabharathi002@gmail.com
 - 😜 Funfact...It's crazy but I love to code